google/autocxx/book/src/cpp_types.md

 Constructing a non-POD object requires two steps.

 * Call the `new` associated function in the same way.
+This will give you something implementing [`moveit::New`](https://docs.rs/moveit/latest/moveit/new/trait.New.html)/
-* Use its return value to make the object on the heap or stack, in any of the following ways:
+* Use this to make the object on the heap or stack, in any of the following ways:

 | Where you want to create it | How to create it | What you get | Example |
 | --------------------------- | ---------------- | ------------ | ------- |